 One of my favorite things to do at Thanksgiving is play games together.
-I love the interactions between guests and the memories that are created.
+Being a family centered holiday, playing Thanksgiving games is a great way to spend time together.
+I especially love the interactions between guests and the memories that are created.

 At one of the first Thanksgiving feasts that I hosted, all of the adults (this was way before children) played a rollicking game of Cranium (affiliate).
 Even those whom I have never seen play a game in their entire lives.